booktree/gitlabhq/README.md

     These two tools are part of what we want to build, but we feel that using GitLab instead of GitHub is the way to go because it allows us to adapt the web frontend code and interface with it more tightly.

-- [Banyan](https://banyan.co): seems to do exactly the same as this project via GitLab.
-Waiting for them to open public beta (signup currently disabled) to review.
-A third party informed me that they have discontinued.

 - [ShareLaTeX](https://www.sharelatex.com).
-Open sourced early 2014, no Markdown, versioning on free version, hidden Git back-end.
+Open sourced early 2014, no Markdown, versioning on free version, hidden Git back-end, [at least 94k users](https://twitter.com/henryoswald/status/459367445946707968).

+- [WriteLaTeX](https://www.writelatex.com).
+No Markdown, branches or merge requests, closed source.

 - [Authorea](https://www.authorea.com).
 Markdown and LaTeX input.
 Git backend as it shows hashes on URLs.
 Basic versioning.
 TODO: pull requests?
+3 authors.
+Focus on PDF and Academia.

 - [Beegit](https://beegit.com/).
 Private beta, waiting for review.
 Deducing from presentation video: Markdown input, multi file project, version control, file browser.

-- [WriteLaTeX](https://www.writelatex.com).
-No Markdown, branches or merge requests, closed source.

-- [Editorially](https://editorially.com).
-Markdown input.
-Shut down May 30 2014.
+Possibly GitLab based.
+3 collaborators.

 - [Draft](https://draftin.com).
 Markdown input, single file input/output only.
 Limited version control and merge request-like functionality.

 - [Connexions](http://cnx.org/).
 Open source, no Markdown.

 - [prose.io](https://github.com/prose/prose).
 GitHub + GitHub Pages editor frontend.
+Open source.

 - [Leanpub](https://leanpub.com).
 No LaTeX, book sale.